-Dartmouth Hitchcock Medical Center integrated peer recovery coaches into Dartmouth Hitchcock Medical Center teams at the Addiction Treatment Program (ATP) n 2016 and has gradually worked through many of the barriers to team integration.
-Recovery coaches now serve patients who present with SUD in diverse settings including the DHMC Emergency Department, all DHMC inpatient units, and Moms in Recovery program, as well as the ATP.
+DHMC integrated peer recovery coaches into its teams at the Addiction Treatment Program (ATP) in 2016, and has gradually worked through many of the barriers to team integration.
+Recovery coaches now serve patients who present with SUD in diverse settings, including the emergency department, all inpatient units, the Moms in Recovery program and the ATP.

-The role of peer recovery coaches on Dartmouth Hitchcock Medical Center teams is to support and mentor patients engaging in substance treatment and recovery services.
+The role of peer recovery coaches on DHMC teams is to support and mentor patients engaging in substance use treatment and recovery services.
 They also may assist patients in arranging treatment follow-up and any needed community services.
-This can provide helpful continuity during transitions of care from the emergency department or from inpatient unit to outpatient services or from more intensive outpatient SUD treatment to community-based recovery services.
+This can provide helpful continuity during transitions of care from the emergency department, from inpatient units to outpatient services or from more intensive outpatient SUD treatment to community-based recovery services.

-Dartmouth Hitchcock Medical Center certified peer recovery coaches receive a minimum of 60 hours of training (48 hours recovery coaching and 6 hours each ethics and HIV) and are supervised to become certified as Certified Recovery Support Workers (CRSWs) of NH.
+DHMC's certified peer recovery coaches receive a minimum of 60 hours of training (48 hours of recovery coaching and 6 hours each of ethics and HIV) and are supervised to become Certified Recovery Support Workers (CRSWs) of New Hampshire.